natalieytan/hometime-android/README.md

 # Home Time Android

+## Background
+* As part of the REA 6.0 Grad Program, I was able to do the Android Bootcamp in November 2019, and was subsequently inspired to do a Mobile Rotation (Ignite App Feb 2020 - May 2020).
+Doing the HomeTime App as one of my commitments, and now having 4 months of solid app rotation under my belt, I'm giving it a crack.
+* Some of the patterns used are things I've learnt from my rotation / bootcamp
+* While some of the others are things that I've been reading about and am keen to try out in a side project (ListAdapter, DiffCallback, Coroutines)

 ## Thought processes about problems with the existing app architecture
 * Too much logic & state stored in the activity  - no separation of concerns
 * On first load, no data is served until the refresh button is clicked